OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD): Net Asset Value(s)

-OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD) (5HED) OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD): Net Asset Value(s) 03-Oct-2019 / 14:40 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
-The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD) DEALING DATE: 02/10/2019 NAV PER SHARE: USD: 72.6620 NUMBER OF SHARES IN ISSUE: 523153 CODE: 5HED ISIN: IE00BF92LR56 Category Code: NAV TIDM: 5HED Sequence No.: 22268 EQS News ID: 885041 End of Announcement EQS News Service
+OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD) (5HED) OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD): Net Asset Value(s) 04-Oct-2019 / 14:40 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD) DEALING DATE: 03/10/2019 NAV PER SHARE: USD: 73.2370 NUMBER OF SHARES IN ISSUE: 523153 CODE: 5HED ISIN: IE00BF92LR56 Category Code: NAV TIDM: 5HED Sequence No.: 22471 EQS News ID: 885713 End of Announcement EQS News Service

 (END) Dow Jones Newswires